 Hello beautiful, Enter Your password:

-She will be happy!
-Who doesn’t want compliments, huh?
+She would be delighted!
+Who doesn't love compliments, huh?